42wim/matterbridge/README.md

 ### Binaries

 - Latest stable release [v1.17.5](https://github.com/42wim/matterbridge/releases/latest)
-- Development releases (follows master) can be downloaded [here](https://dl.bintray.com/42wim/nightly/)
+- Development releases (follows master) can be downloaded [here](https://github.com/42wim/matterbridge/actions) selecting the latest green build and then artifacts.

 To install or upgrade just download the latest [binary](https://github.com/42wim/matterbridge/releases/latest) and follow the instructions on the [howto](https://github.com/42wim/matterbridge/wiki/How-to-create-your-config) for a step by step walkthrough for creating your configuration.